apache/dubbo-website/README.md

 3. Run `nvm use v8.16.0` to switch the working environment to node v8
 4. Run `npm install docsite -g`

-then you are all set to run and build the website.
+Then you are all set to run and build the website.
 Follow the build instruction above for the details.

 ## How to send a PR